Jeremie-Chauvel/provision-me/README.md

-# Provisioning Ubuntu
+# Provisioning Bluefin

 This repository contain a collection fo script to install almost every tools I use.

-I use this repo alongside a chezmoi dotfiles repository to provision a new ubuntu installation by simply installing git ([ssh setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh))and launching the installation script below.
+I use this repo alongside a chezmoi dotfiles repository to provision a new bluefin installation by simply installing git ([ssh setup](https://docs.github.com/en/authentication/connecting-to-github-with-ssh)) and launching the installation script below.

 ## Disclaimer